 I’m no stranger to traditional facials, but several days ago I decided to opt for a cosmetic office facial at the Upper East Side Park Avenue location of Revitta Skin Care Clinic in NYC.
 Specifically, I decided to try out the Hydrafacial, a non-invasive, gentle procedure that promises more radiant, clear skin immediately post-treatment.
+Of course, I went in with the intention to post a Hydrafacial review immediately after!

 I’ve never had a microdermabrasion before, but the aesthetician compared it to a much gentler microdermabrasion.
 Also, unlike my previous experiences with facials, this one only took a total 20 minutes!
 If you’re anything like me and like to conserve as much time as possible getting practical things done (yes, I consider skincare a practical thing, not just a pampering experience), this procedure is perfect for you.